 Research focuses in the Drug Discovery and Delivery Laboratory:

 Cell-specific and multifunctional drug delivery in vivo has been regarded as one of the most challenging issues in the field of drug delivery.
-A wide variety of cell types in humans still cannot be efficiently and specifically reached by delivery systems such as lung epithelial cells, metastatic tumor cells, and immune cells.
+A wide variety of cell types in humans still cannot be efficiently and specifically reached by delivery systems such as neurons, lung epithelial cells, metastatic tumor cells, and immune cells.
 An even more formidable task is delivering multiple payloads into specific cells and tissues.
-To address these challenges, my laboratory-Drug Discovery and Delivery Laboratory focuses on the following research areas: 1) to develop cell specific drug delivery systems; 2) to construct multifunctional drug delivery systems; 3) to demonstrate therapeutic efficacy of these systems in animal models for treating genetic disorders, infectious diseases, as well as cancers.
+To address these challenges, my laboratory-Drug Discovery and Delivery Laboratory focuses on the following research areas: 1) to develop cell specific drug delivery systems; 2) to construct multifunctional drug delivery systems; 3) to demonstrate therapeutic efficacy of these systems for treating genetic disorders, infectious diseases, as well as cancer.

 Platform biotechnologies under development in the Drug Discovery and Delivery Laboratory:

-• Developing new biomaterials such as lipid nanoparticles for therapeutic and diagnostic applications
+- Developing new biomaterials such as lipid nanoparticles for therapeutic and diagnostic applications

 LIPID NANOPARTICLES